- What Are the CozyPhones Contour Series Made From?

 To return a pair of CozyPhones, the company states that the item must be in the same condition it was when it was received, unused and in the original packaging.
 It also requires a proof of purchase or a receipt.
 Defective or damaged items that were in this condition when received are also eligible for return or exchange.

 CozyPhones come with a limited warranty that only applies to defects in material or problems with workmanship.
 Your item may be repaired or replaced.
 While the coverage is standard—most sleep headphones have a similarly stringent warranty—the time period is way below average, lasting only 180 days.
 Many competitors offer a one-year warranty period.

-As of this writing: CozyPhones Contour Series are $21.97 on the company’s official website, and a dollar less at $20.97 on Amazon.
-They are definitely on the more affordable side, compared to other sleep headphones; while still being a company that is based in the US.
+As of this writing: CozyPhones Contour Series are $21.97 on the company’s official website.
+They’re slightly cheaper on Amazon.
+They are definitely on the more affordable side, compared to other sleep headphones—while still being a company that is based in the US.